ViachKakovskyi/kakovskyi.github.io/_posts/2017/10-october/2017-10-09-no-tests-no-pull-request-types-of-automated-tests-in-backend-software.md

 Unexperienced software developers often think that testing it's something that should be done exclusively by quality assurance team.
 I tend to disagree.
 Good engineers own their shit.

-In a test, you call a function that is already written and or still does not exists (read more about **[Test-Driven Development](https://en.wikipedia.org/wiki/Test-driven_development){:target="_blank"})**.
+In a test, you call a function that is already written and or still does not exist (read more about **[Test-Driven Development](https://en.wikipedia.org/wiki/Test-driven_development){:target="_blank"})**.
 You pass some parameters and expect the function to return a specific value.
 If the value is wrong, that means that the test failed and the code is broken. *Or the test is implemented poorly.*

 Some programming languages provide the ability to wrap tests into the documentation as Python does.
 It's called **[doctests](https://en.wikipedia.org/wiki/Doctest){:target="_blank"})**.
 ```